Sweeper777/MyBlog/_posts/2021-07-01-confused-cme.md

 I tried to think of situations where `checkForComodification` could throw a CME, but soon I realised that the problem can't be here. `modCount` of the new list is set to 0 when cloning, and after that the new list is not modified again, so it is very obvious that `modCount` will always stay expected.

 I looked at the stack trace again and realised that the top was `Itr.next`, so it is impossible that `checkForComodification` threw the exception.

+### Iter.next Was The Culprit!

 I went to `Itr.next` and saw that there is only one line that throws a CME:

 {% highlight java %}
 public E next() {